 Larger power generation plants are increasingly obliged to assume grid management functions.
 This includes the provision of reactive power.
 So far, one had to invest in a complex compensation system.
-With the blueplanet 50.0 TL3 RPonly reactive power inverter, KACO new energy presents a novel, slim-line alternative.
+With the reactive power compensation unit blueplanet 50.0 TL3 RPonly, KACO new energy presents a novel, slim-line alternative.

 Reactive power any time

-You can use the reactive power inverter in both new and existing plants.
+You can use the reactive power compensation unit in both new and existing plants.
 In both cases, direct control by the network operator is possible via the corresponding interface.

 Avoiding yield losses of solar PV systems

-If the reactive power inverter is intended for use in PV plants, it works together with KACO new energy string inverters as well as with third-party products.
+If the reactive power compensation unit is intended for use in PV plants, it works together with KACO new energy string inverters as well as with third-party products.

 Plus: By using the blueplanet 50.0 TL3 RPonly, the solar PV inverters are not forced to reduce the active power in order to deliver reactive power at the same time - thus protecting the PV plant operator from yield losses.